mathewgomas-alfred/mathewgomas.io/reference_manual/split_layer.rst

 .. meta::
    :description:
-        The Split Layer functionality in Krita
+        The Split Layer functionality in Krita.

 .. metadata-placeholder